Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ## Get a cell within a worksheet

-The following code sample gets the cell that is located in row 2, column 5 of the worksheet named **Sample**  and loads its **address** and **values** properties.
+The following code sample gets the cell that is located in row 2, column 5 of the worksheet named **Sample**, loads its **address** and **values** properties, and writes a message to the console.
 The values that are passed into the **getCell(row: number, column:number)** method are the zero-indexed row number and column number for the cell that is being retrieved.

 ```js
 Excel.run(function (context) {